TwilightCoders/card-games/README.md

 # Card Game Score Keeper

-This app will keep track of scores for several card games.
-At the moment, these games are supported by the app:
+This app will maintain a GraphQL endpoint to perform the CRUD operations of the card game scorekeeper application.

+Using this application in isolation away from the scorekeeper application will allow that application to be relatively simple, since it will not need to manage the API endpoint, just consume it.
+This application will provide the necessary tools to manage the API endpoint and in totality will be consumed by both applications.

 * Three-Thirteen
 * Donut